Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Conclusion

 \section{Conclusion}

-Program understanding has long been a hot topic in the software engineering community, while most of the work focuses on source code.
-Few or even no work has been done to help understand the test part (\ie test scripts) of an AUT.
-However, the intents of test scripts are closely related to the source code of AUTs, so existing technologies may lose effect when applied on test scripts.
-It is important to map the test operations to the corresponding source code or GUI elements.
-Therefore, with the GUI-intensive and event-driven feature of mobile apps, we design a novel approach, \intent, to analyze, infer and generate test script intents.
+Program understanding has long been a hot topic in the software engineering community, while few or even no studies have been done to help understand the test part (\ie test scripts) of an AUT.
+However, the intentions of test scripts have to be explored from the GUI information or the source code of AUTs, so existing technologies may lose effect when applied to test scripts.
+Mapping the test operations to corresponding source code or GUI elements is important.

-\intent is composed of \gui and \code. \gui is used to process the GUI information of the operation, including the textual information and widget image intents. \code is designed to explore the response methods of the operations and to have an in-depth understanding of the response method intents.
+With the GUI-intensive and event-driven feature of mobile apps, \toolname provides an operation sequence model that formally represents test scripts, and \gui and \code work together in \toolname. \gui is used to process the GUI information of the operation, including the textual information and widget image intentions. \code explores the business logic contained in response methods, reflecting the test operation intentions.
+The results are aggregated and processed to generate comprehensible test script intentions.
+To evaluate the effectiveness of \toolname, we design an experiment attached with a user study.
+The results show that \toolname can effectively assist app developers in understanding test scripts and save their time.

-We also provide an operation sequence model that formally represents the test scripts.
-For each operation in the operation sequence, we apply \gui and/or \code to generate the intents, and finally, we aggregate the intents of all the operations as the test script intent.
+\toolname can be viewed as a fundamental technique, as the source code comment generation techniques, and can have further applications for the test script maintenance and optimization.
+For example, with the test script intention, it is expected to assist the cross-app GUI test script recommendation to relieve the app developers' burden.
+Moreover, test script intentions generated by \toolname can be utilized to assist the test script slicing, which is also an important topic in white-box test case optimization, and the test script slicing can help better optimize the test scripts and locate the bugs.

-To evaluate the effectiveness of the proposed approach, \intent, we design an experiment attached with a user study.
-The results show that \intent can effectively assist app developers to understand test scripts and save their time.
+With regard to the generalizability and scalability of \toolname, though our implementation is focused on the test script developed in Java and with Appium Driver because it is the mainstream for mobile app test script, we believe that \toolname can be easily adapted to other drivers and languages.
+The critical kernel of \toolname is to identify the identifiers of widgets in test scripts and corresponding widgets, and then map the identifiers to GUI image information and sourced code information.
+The GUI image and code understanding technologies can be reused in different test script drivers and languages.

-In conclusion, \intent is the first approach that helps understand mobile app test script intents and starts the automated assistance targeted at mobile app testing.
+In conclusion, \toolname is the first approach that helps understand GUI test script intentions and assists app developers in automatically generating user expectations of app behaviors for specific testing operations in test scripts (\ie intentions) and starts the automated assistance targeted at mobile app testing.